-scholarships.psu.edu/types-of-aid scholarships/academic-colleges
+studentaid.psu.edu/types-of-aid/ scholarships

 All admitted students who submit the FAFSA to Penn State are considered for scholarships awarded by the Office of Student Aid.
-If your student was awarded a scholarship from the Office of Student Aid, it will be listed on the Award Summary in LionPATH.
+If your student was awarded a scholarship from the Office of Student Aid, it will be listed on the Financial Aid Offer in LionPATH.
 Some academic colleges, campuses, and administrative units require separate applications.